tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

-To subset multiple columns, provide a list of column names within square brackets:
+To select multiple columns by passing a list of column names within square brackets:

 {{% codeblock %}}
 ```python